 Meetings may proceed with several options depending on the circumstances of the case.
-ODR may conduct meetings by videoconference (audio and video participation) and/or, in the case of mediations and Prehearing Conferences, teleconference (audio participation only), unless by special order.
-The information in this section provides resources for parties to be able to fully participate in this new process.
+ODR may conduct meetings by video-conference (audio and video participation) and/or, in the case of Mediations/Facilitations and Prehearing Conferences, teleconference (audio participation only) at the discretion of the assigned Mediator/Facilitator/Impartial Hearing Officer (IHO).

+The information in this section will allow the parties to familiarize themselves with this process.
 ODR will use Microsoft Teams to conduct its video-conferenced meetings, and dedicated conference bridges to conduct its teleconferenced meetings.
 For more information on the entirety of this process, please see below.

 NOTE: This is an example of how a process may look.
-The assigned Mediator/Impartial Hearing Officer (IHO) will provide you with detailed specifics on what to expect during your meeting.
+The assigned Mediator/Facilitator/IHO will provide you with detailed specifics on what to expect during your meeting.